Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 ### <a name="Connecting_link"></a>Connecting

-Before sending any [RGB data](#RGB_Data_link), both devices need to be connected and configured.
+Before sending any [Color data](#Color_Data_link), both devices need to be connected and configured.
 This connection process consists of 3 Steps:
 - [Requesting a connection](#Requesting_A_Connection_link)
 - [Exchanging configuration data](#Exchanging_The_Configuration_link)
 - [Confirming the configuration data](#Confirming_The_Configuration_link)